connorg2404/CS152-DraftLab/README.md

 -------------

-If you wish to read about how the program assigns a value to each pick in the draft and why the program uses the information and statistics that it does, please read the PDF document titled "CS152 - Draft Lab.pdf".
+If you wish to read about how the program assigns a value to each pick in the draft, and why the program uses the information and statistics that it does, please read the PDF document titled "CS152 - Draft Lab.pdf".